 - 1. Be located in a GRM, Enhanced Area, Distressed Municipality or Incentive Area - 2.
 Include 20% new residential units for low and moderate income households or workforce housing, - 3.
-Net benefit test does not apply to residential projects. - 4.
-Leverage the competitive economic development advantages of State's mass transit, higher ed and other assets in attracting or retaining employers and skilled workers generally or in targeted areas by providing employment or housing.
+Net benefit test does not apply to residential projects (must be predominantly residential to be exempted). - 4.
+Leverages the competitive economic development advantages of State's mass transit, higher ed. and other assets in attracting or retaining employers and skilled workers generally or in targeted areas by providing employment or housing.